pacm93/TAPAS/README.md

 We included a copy of TI motorware in the cloned repository (_`motorware.zip`_).
 Alternatively you can download motorware from Motorware or here <https://github.com/SDI-SoftwareDefinedInverter/TAPAS/blob/master/motorware.zip>.

 As the TAPAS board definition is not part of the stock motorware package we have to make some modifications to it.
-All the necessary changes are contained in the patch-file _`SDITAPASmotorwarePatch.patch`_.
-Now copy _`SDITAPASmotorwarePatch.patch`_ to the motorware installation folder (usually _`C:\ti\`_) and start git in bash mode (also in the motorware installation folder).
+All the necessary changes are contained in the patch-file _`TAPAS_patch_motorware.patch`_.
+Now copy _`TAPAS_patch_motorware.patch`_ to the motorware installation folder (usually _`C:\ti\`_) and start git in bash mode (also in the motorware installation folder).
 Then execute the following commands:

 ```
-dos2unix SDITAPASmotorwarePatch.patch
+dos2unix TAPAS_patch_motorware.patch
-patch -p0 -i SDITAPASmotorwarePatch.patch
+patch -p0 -i TAPAS_patch_motorware.patch
 ```

 This completes the installation of motorware und you can start playing with the motorware-labs